directus/directus/docs/getting-started/support.md

 If you need a specific feature added to Directus faster than the normal development timeline, [reach out to us](https://directus.io/contact) for a quote.
-Our parent agency will often help subsidize the cost of developing new features if they pass our [80/20 Rule](/contributing/introduction#feature-requests) and can be merged into the core codebase.
+Our parent agency will often help subsidize the cost of developing new features if they pass our 80/20 Rule (supports 80% of our user's common use cases) and can be merged into the core codebase.
 Other custom/proprietary development will be built bespoke within our robust extension system.

 ### Expedited Fixes